Big Joe’s Jersey Homemade Lasagna with his Homemade Sauce

-Why does lasagna taste so good the next day, and the day after that and the day after that?
-Good lasagna takes a little time to put together but it really is a total meal within itself.
+Lasagna is a staple dish that should be served at least once every six months.
+That’s just my opinion.
+A good lasagna with flavors blending from a good sauce and a nice ricotta mixture is so satisfying and almost tastes better the next day, the day after that, and the day after that.
+Good lasagna takes a little time to put together, but it is a total meal within itself.
 Once assembled, it’s all in one pan.
 I love that concept!

-I use the same sauce recipe that you’ll find for my pasta and meatballs.
-If time allows, make the sauce a couple of hours before you start to build your lasagna as it’ll give more time for the sauce to tighten up and the flavors to blend together.
-It’s a good sauce with great flavor.
+The sauce is an important part of this process in making great lasagna.
+I have included my recipe for homemade sauce at the end of this page.
+If time allows, make the sauce a couple of hours before you start to build your lasagna as it’ll give more time for the sauce to tighten up and the flavors to blend.
 I’ve been making this lasagna for a long, long time and the trick to cooking good lasagna is making it without a lot of moisture or water gathering in the pan.

-In order to avoid the extra water make sure that your ricotta is thoroughly drained and that your mixtures are thick and void of excess grease.
+To avoid the extra water, make sure that your ricotta is thoroughly drained and that your mixtures are thick and void of excess grease.
 Take the time to make this dish on a rainy or cloudy day because when you serve this classic, it’ll be worth the sunny effort.
-I usually serve this dish with a nice glass of red wine and a big salad.
+I usually serve this dish with a nice glass of red wine, a big salad, and a warm loaf of good Italian bread.

 NOTE: Big Joe’s Homemade Sauce can be found below